Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 |![GitHub Logo](/result_gifs/abnormal_03.gif) |![GitHub Logo](/result_gifs/abnormal_04.gif) |
 |Input Trajectory, Ground Truth|Input Trajectory, Ground Truth, Our Predicition|

-### Corridor Dataset
+### IITB-Corridor Dataset
 In order to benchmark existing techniques for the task of abnormal activity detection we introduce a new data-set, which consists of group activities such as protest, chasing, fighting, sudden running as well as single person activities such as hiding face, loitering, unattended baggage, carrying a suspicious object and cycling (in a pedestrian area).
 We believe such a dataset will motivate investigations for human activity analysis to consider single human or multi-human interaction.
-We name it the Corridor dataset.
-The Corridor is a large scale surveillance dataset with 4,83,566 frames and will be made available for free for research purpose.
+We name it the IITB-Corridor dataset.
+IITB-Corridor is a large scale surveillance dataset with 4,83,566 frames and will be made available for free for research purpose.